 Here knowledge is power.
 Understanding which touchpoints have the maximum impact on your brand allows you to optimize advertising and promotions campaigns aimed at broadening your client base.
 But you must go further to foster relationship building with non-buyers and current buyers of your brand by providing positive memorable experiences.
 This is how to build the relationships you want with current and potential customers and create lifelong partnerships.

 It’s all in the relationship

-Shoppers will only browse your brand if they have a neutral or good relationship with it, past negative experiences represent a considerable obstacle.
-That’s not to say you can’t change those bad feelings, but you must identify them and understand the causes before you can convert these consumers into browsers.
+Shoppers will only browse and buy your brand if they have a neutral or good relationship with it, past negative experiences represent a considerable obstacle.
+That’s not to say you can’t change those bad feelings, but you must identify them and understand the causes before you can convert these consumers into browsers and buyers.

 Becoming friends for life